 NFI-ODCE Index The NCREIF Fund Index - Open-End Diversified Core Equity (NFI-ODCE Index) is a fund-level capitalization weighted, time-weighted return index and includes property investments at ownership share, cash balances and leverage (i.e., returns reflect the fund’s actual asset ownership positions and financing strategy).
+NFI-ODCE Index Income Return: Measures the portion of total return attributable to each property’s net operating income (NOI) It is computed by dividing NOI by the average daily investment for the quarter.
 S&P 500 Index The S&P 500 is widely regarded as the best single gauge of large-cap U.S. equities.
 The index includes 500 leading companies and captures approximately 80% coverage of available market capitalization.
 Bloomberg Barclays U.S. Aggregate Bond Index The Bloomberg Barclays U.S. Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 The index includes Treasuries, government-related and corporate securities, MBS (agency fixed-rate and hybrid ARM pass-throughs), ABS and CMBS (agency and nonagency).
-FTSE Nareit All REITs Index The FTSE Nareit All REITs Index is a market capitalization-weighted index that and includes all tax-qualified real estate investment trusts (REITs) that are listed on the New York Stock Exchange, the American Stock Exchange or the NASDAQ National Market List.
+FTSE NAREIT All REITs Index The FTSE Nareit All REITs Index is a market capitalization-weighted index that and includes all tax-qualified real estate investment trusts (REITs) that are listed on the New York Stock Exchange, the American Stock Exchange or the NASDAQ National Market List.

-*While commercial real estate may protect against volatility, it does not have the liquidity of a listed security.
+*While commercial real estate may help manage against volatility, it does not have the liquidity of a listed security.
 Please note real estate investments have different risk and return expectations from other asset classes, due to differences in liquidity, expenses, tax and other features.
-Real estate investments are not substitutes for other asset classes and should be considered in light of diversification objectives.
+Real estate investments are not substitutes for other asset classes and should be considered in light of diversification objectives

 Asset Class Related Risks: There are risks inherent in any investment, including the possible loss of principal.
-Different types of asset investments have different types of risks, which may provide higher returns but also greater volatility.
+Different types of asset investments have different risks and attributes resulting in different outcomes.
+These differences can include: investment objectives, costs and expenses, liquidity, fluctuation of principal or return, and tax features.
 In general, equity securities tend to be more volatile than fixed income or hybrid securities.
 Foreign investments may involve exposure to additional risks such as currency fluctuation and political and economic instability.
 The value of, and income generated by, debt securities will decrease or increase based on changes in market interest rates.
 High yield corporate bonds are subject to liquidity risks and heightened credit risk.
 Government bonds are guaranteed as to the timely payment of principal and interest.